acebulsk/cariboo-lake/README.md

 - See the `sage-submission` folder for the markdown documents to create the manuscript.
 - The `scripts` folder contains the data analysis code and figure creation.
+- The `data` folder contains the data used in the analysis.